Louis Wagner (racing driver): Motor racing

-Driving a Mercedes, Wagner finished second to Christian Lautenschlager in the 1914 French Grand Prix at Lyon.
+For the July 1914 French Grand Prix at Lyon, German Daimler Motoren Gesellschaft, with Christian Lautenschlager already winner of the 1908 French Grand Prix, prepared months in advance and entered no less than 5 Mercedes 4.5 liter Grand Prix cars, two of them for foreign drivers, Wagner and Belgian Mercedes dealer Théodore Pilette.
+While multiple French GP winner Boillot was again leading the race, Christian Lautenschlager was leading the chasing Mercedes drivers.
+When Lautenschlager had a lenghty pitstop, it was Wagner who challenged Boillot for the lead until he himself had to pit.
+Only weeks before the Great War began, Mercedes triumphed 1-2-3, with Christian Lautenschlager, Wagner, and Otto Salzer, while the cars of Max Sailer and Pilette did not finish.

 Wagner served his country during the First World War, fighting in the French Artillery division.

 Wagner competed in the 1919 Indianapolis 500 driving a Ballot but went out with a broken wheel on lap 45.
 In 1924 he drove for the Alfa Romeo team, in a P2 alongside Antonio Ascari and Giuseppe Campari.

 In 1926, after relieving Robert Sénéchal on lap 83, Wagner drove to victory in the first ever British Grand Prix.
 Wagner's Delage 155B had dropped out with mechanical issues on the sixth lap of the 110-lap race.

 In August, Wagner won the Grand Prix de la Baule, held on a temporary beach course, in a Delage 2LCV.
 In addition to Grand Prix racing, Wagner also competed in the 1925 24 Hours of Le Mans together with fellow countryman Charles Flohot in a Ariès Type S GP, they finished sixth overall, and second in class 3.0.
 In 1927 Wagner came second overall at the Coppa Florio and won his class +3.0 in a Peugeot.